asim/turbo/README.md

 admin reset foobar Password1
 ```

+For the full list of commands see [cmd/admin](https://github.com/asim/turbo/tree/master/cmd/admin).

 ### Caching

 Context is cached in memory by default for up-to 10 prior prompts.
 This can be modified by request to `/chat/prompt` with